Tuesday, July 27, 2004

 reason to do something in a programming language that

-other programmers are supposed to use
+other programmers are supposed to use; it's just childish

 foolishness.
 Oh, you don't wan't multi-line comments, nested comments,